Justice

 Glossary

-1. Restorative justice is a process that reduces re-offending and imprisonment rates.
-It helps to heal victims of crime and enables offenders to accept responsibility and provide restitution and reparation.
+1. Restorative justice is a process that helps to heal victims of crime and enables offenders to accept responsibility and provide restitution and reparation, and has been demonstrated to reduce reoffending and imprisonment rates.

 3. Justice reinvestment - an alternative approach to our penal system, one that seeks effective responses to the causes of crime while simultaneously improving community safety and community well-being.
-Rather than investing in prisons, money is used to develop community based programs that aim to reduce offending and recidivism.
+Funds are used to develop community-based programs that aim to reduce offending and recidivism, rather than investing in prisons.